00mjk/isomorfeus-project/isomorfeus-data/docs/data_node.md

-### LucidData::Node, LucidData::Document
+### LucidData::Node

-allows for isomorphic access to Nodes, Documents, Vertices.
+allows for isomorphic access to Nodes.

+Nodea are objects with attributes.

 Accessing nodes from the edges only works within a LucidData::Graph and only if the corresponding edges and nodes are included in the Graph.
-LucidData::Node, LucidData::Document are the same.
-Use whichever you prefer.

 ### Creating a Node